scvcrem/scvcrem.github.io/_pages/about.md

 I am a Postdoctoral Research Fellow at Bocconi University, [Dondena Centre](https://dondena.unibocconi.eu/research-areas/politics-and-institutions-unit), studying topics in political sociology, comparative political economy, and public policy.

-**research.** My research investigates the micro-foundations of political conflict over immigration and its interactions with macro societal changes in advanced industrial democracies.
+**research.** My research investigates the micro-foundations of political conflict over immigration and its interactions with macro societal change in advanced industrial democracies.
 I address the following key questions:

-*immigrant exploitation and ethnic community.* How local demand for exploited farm labor fosters immigrant underground organization and ethnic community choices;
+*immigrant exploitation and formation of ethnic community.* How local demand for exploited farm labor fosters immigrant underground organization and ethnic community choices;

 *access to public services and support for the far-right.* How public service deprivation generates a lasting sense of abandonment by the state and strenghtens support for anti-immigrant political platforms;